icclab/tb3_multirobot/README.md

 # tb3_multirobot SLAM

-Similar to the simple navigation and localization SLAM functionalities are available using one single joint map and a single RViZ.
+Similar to the simple navigation and localization, SLAM functionalities are available using one single joint map and a single RViZ for two tb3s.

 To launch the project with SLAM functionalities we need the following project to merge the two maps into one single map https://github.com/icclab/mapMergeForMultiRobotMapping-ROS2
 Clone and build also that repo into your workspace.
 The configuration of the map topics is pretty simple in the merge_map.py file.